Pet Urgent/Emergency Care At Spring Creek Animal Hospital

 What to Expect

 The first step of any veterinarian working in emergency care is to check your pet's vitals.
 This means getting a baseline for your pet's breathing and heartbeat.
 Depending on the severity of the case, our veterinary team will work to stabilize your cat or dog.
 From here, a diagnostic session will begin.
 Learning from the owners what has happened will help to determine proper care.
-MRIs or X-Rays will help locate internal bleeding, obstructions, or broken bones.
+Ultrasound or X-Rays will help locate internal bleeding, obstructions, or broken bones.
 Your veterinarian will identify the correct course of treatment, take action, and follow up with the owners about proper after care.

 Contact Our Spring Creek Animal Hospital in San Antonio, TX!